DHTMLX/docs-spreadsheet/docs/themes/themes.md

 }
 ~~~

-## SpreadSheet Specific Styles
+## Spreadsheet Specific Styles

-The list of variables specific for the SpreadSheet component includes the following ones:
+The list of variables specific for the Spreadsheet component includes the following ones:

 - for the **default light** theme and the **light high contrast** skin: